highlightjs/highlight.js/README.md

 ## Getting the Library

-You can get highlight.js as a hosted or custom-build browser script or as a server module.
+You can get highlight.js as a hosted, or custom-build, browser script or as a server module.
+Right out of the box the browser script supports both AMD and CommonJS, so if you wish you can use RequireJS or Browserify without having to build from source.
+The server module also works perfectly find with Browserify, but there is the option to use a build specific to browsers rather than something meant for a server.
 Head over to the [download page][5] for all the options.

 **Note:** the library is not supposed to work straight from the source on GitHub; it requires building.
 If none of the pre-packaged options